by Leander Milbrecht

 8. Venice City Beach, Los Angeles

 Venice City Beach is the main beach of the city district Venice in the west of Los Angeles.
 The gay section is located near Market Street, one mile north of the Venice Pier.
-This is also the location of Venice Muscle Beach, the world famous outdoor training center, which is featured in many fitness videos.
+This is also the place of Venice Muscle Beach, the world famous outdoor training center, which is featured in many fitness videos.
 This is where steel muscles can be admired.

 9. San Onofre Nude Beach, San Clemente